 - Appropriate indoor-outdoor clothing and shoes for a high-elevation venue in March.
 (Yes, it can snow at high altitudes, even in Arizona.
 But it could also be fairly warm.)
 Rain gear is recommended.

 - Necessary prescribed or over-the-counter medications.
 If you have a history of asthma, please be sure to bring an inhaler.

-- A towel, soap, sunscreen, bug repellent, and any other personal-care items you may require.
+- Toiletries, a towel, soap, and any other personal-care items you may require.

 - A refillable water bottle with your name on it.